adambard/learnxinyminutes-docs/html.html.markdown

 <html>
 <!--  An HTML page is divide in two singles parts.
       <head> provides general information about the document.
-      <body>, represents the content of an HTML document. -->
+      <body> represents the content of an HTML document. -->
   <head>
     <title>Here we write the Document title</title>
     <!-- A lot of metadata tags exist.  -->